woosal1337/blog/web-app/source/_posts/eval-evil.md

 25
 ```

-- it gives you complete python control right within a function. as superior as
+- It gives you complete python control right within a function.
+As superior as
-it is, personally, i would almost never recommend you to use it. p.s not
+it is, personally, I would almost never recommend you to use it.
-everybody around us is well-intentioned
+p.s not everybody around us is well-intentioned

 ```python
 >>> exec("import os;print(next(os.walk('./'), (None, None, []))[2])")